KayWP/GLOBALISE-glossfinder/README.md

 At least one transcription from the [GLOBALISE dataverse](https://hdl.handle.net/10622/LVXSBW).
 The most recent version is available at Dataverse.
 Download either the .txt files or the .xml files. .txt files are a lot faster and take a lot less space on your harddrive.
 For the purposes of this script, they are identical.

 #### Python
-Required packages: Pandas, OS, TQDM
+Required packages: Pandas, OS, TQDM, SYS

 ### How to use it